emmaC11/F1-monza-token-system/README.md

 ## Program Flow
 For the design, I wanted the system to be easy to use & understand.
 That is why I added red text for error messages & green text for successful actions.
 User input is always required before the main menu screen is returned to keep the display clean & user dependent.
 I clear the terminal when a different menu option is selected to keep the output looking simple & less messy.

+## OOP Programming Paradigm
+Object-Oriented Programming has many advantages, one of the main advantages is code reuse.
+Once code is written for a class, such as a user class.
+This code can be used re-used anytime an application needs to create a user.
+Inheritance works well for reusability.
+If you need the same functionality in multiple classes you can use a common (base) class for the same functionality and inherit that class via subclasses.
+OOP results in better applications being developed, developers create highly detailed programs that are easier to maintain and update.
+OOP code is easier to read due to its class structure.
+Programs that follow another programming paradigm, such as procedural programming tend to be quite large and difficult to follow.